 Director: Michelangelo Antonioni.

-Screenplay: Michelangelo Antonioni (also “story”), Tonino Guerra, and Edward Bond (English-language dialogue).
+Screenplay: Michelangelo Antonioni, Tonino Guerra, and Edward Bond (English-language dialogue).

-“Blow-Up Movie (1966) Review: Antonioni Questions Nature of Reality in Cinematic Masterwork” review text © Dan Schneider; image captions & brief summary © Alt Film Guide.
+“Blow-Up Movie (1966) Review: Antonioni Questions Perception of Reality in ‘Swinging London’ Masterpiece” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.

-“Blow-Up Movie (1966) Review: Antonioni Questions Nature of Reality in Cinematic Masterwork” is a condensed/revised version of Dan Schneider’s original text found here.
+“Blow-Up Movie (1966) Review: Antonioni Questions Perception of Reality in ‘Swinging London’ Masterpiece” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 Jane Birkin, Gillian Hills, Vanessa Redgrave, and David Hemmings Blow-Up movie images: Metro-Goldwyn-Mayer.

-“Blow-Up Movie (1966) Review: Antonioni Questions Nature of Reality in Cinematic Masterwork” last updated in May 2021.
+“Blow-Up Movie (1966) Review: Michelangelo Antonioni Questions Perception of Reality in ‘Swinging London’ Masterpiece” last updated in July 2021.